GearsAD/GraffSDK.jl/docs/src/working_with_data.md

 * Insert new loop closures into the graph together with the AprilTag ID's
 * Allow the solver to refine the graph given these new bearing+range measurements

+## Important Notes

+A few important notes before we continue:
+* Data keys can't contain spaces yet, this is a known bug and we're chasing up on it.
+* Anything with an image MIME type is automatically base64 decoded when a raw data call is made - this is so it can be shown in a browser with no decoding.
+We're looking at a better way to do this, more to follow.

 ## An Overview of Our Data Model

 Consider that a single pose can have multiple raw data elements attached to it - a camera image, a lidar scan, an audio snippet.
 It can also have processed data elements that may be include once that processing is completed.